simme/blog/content/post/composable-architecture-uikit-collection-views.md

 ## Conclusion

 You might be thinking this looks like a lot of extra stuff just to implement cells.
-Even if it's not apparent from this example, we now have cell's that automatically update themselves if their data changes.
+Even if it's not apparent from this example, we now have cells that automatically update themselves if their data changes.
 Since we used the `id` for the data source it will not update the collection view unless they change.
-But since the cell's have a store scoped to their particular piece of data they will update anyway!
+But since the cells have a store scoped to their particular piece of data they will update anyway!

 Once we start getting into more "advanced" functionality it'll be clearer what this can unlock.
 But I feel like this post has gone on for long enough now.
 So that'll be a story for next time!